The 5 Big Compound Lifts for Building Muscle

 - Overall strength.
 I care about how much I can squat, bench, and deadlift, but I also care about how strong I am in a general sense.
 This might mean bringing in movement patterns like chin-ups, rows, loaded carries, and overhead presses.

 - Overall health.
-Admittedly, I find it hard to get excited about lifting for my general health and longevity.
+Admittedly, I struggle to get excited about lifting for my health and longevity.
 But even if exercising for general health isn’t as thrilling as gaining muscle mass and strength, I still care deeply about them, so I absolutely want my bulking program to improve my health.
 And there are certainly ways to adjust our training to improve both our muscle growth and our general health.
-This might mean doing squats in moderate rep ranges (6–12 reps, say) to improve our cardiovascular fitness along with our muscle size.
+This might mean doing squats in moderate rep ranges (6–12 reps, say) to improve our cardiovascular fitness and muscle size.

 - Aesthetics.
-I figure if we’re going through all the trouble of becoming big and strong, we may as well look like total badasses, too.
+If we’re going through all the trouble of becoming big and strong, we may as well look like total badasses, too.
 Low-bar powerlifting squats won’t do much to improve our appearance, but front squats sure will, and chin-ups even more so.

 Now, “overall size, strength, health, and aesthetics” might not sound very specific.
 And yeah, okay, it isn’t.
 But these goals still fit together well enough that a single umbrella can keep them dry.
 We can work with this.